ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *Example scenario for processing an IMS Connect request*

 ..note::

     More complex scenarios may be constructed with the aid of VIRTEL Studio.

-2.4.4.1.4 IMS Connect messqge format
+IMS Connect message format
+""""""""""""""""""""""""""

     Messages sent from an IMS application to VIRTEL may be prefixed by a 12-byte header.
-The format of the header is shown in the figure
+The format of the header is shown in the figure below:
-    below:

 +----+----+--------+--------+----------------------------------+
 + Bytes   + Length + EBCDIC + Meaning                          +